Philadelphia Product Liability Attorneys

 If you or someone you love was hurt by a defective or dangerous product, you may be able to recover compensation for your losses, pain, and suffering through a product liability claim.
 Manufacturers and retailers have a duty to keep their products safe for consumers, and may be held liable for compensating any deaths or injuries which occur as a result of flawed design, fabrication, or storage.
 The attorneys at The Reiff Law Firm can help.
 Even if you are not certain that the product was wholly at fault for the injury or death, you should still consult with our attorneys as the law does not require defective products to be 100% at fault for injuries.

 Our Pennsylvania product liability attorneys have over 30 years of experience and have recovered millions of dollars in damages for our clients.
 However, you have only a limited amount of time to file your claim, so it is essential that you contact us as soon as possible.
-To arrange for a free and private case evaluation, call our law offices at (215) 246-9000 today.
+To arrange for a free and private case evaluation, call our law offices at (215) 709-6940 today.

-- Manufacturing defects occur when products differ from the intended design, and the defect causes bodily injuries or death.
+This occurs when products differ from the intended design, and the defect causes bodily injuries or death.
 For example, if a manufacturer of packaged foods permits bacteria, glass or other contaminants to spoil its products, a consumer that is sickened by the product may have a manufacturing defect claim.

-- Design defects occur when products present a safety hazard as designed, such as when a circular saw lacks a safety guard.
+This occurs when products present a safety hazard as designed, such as when a circular saw lacks a safety guard.
 With their high centers of gravity and weak crush-prone roofs, 15-passenger vans are another example of defective design.

 Product liability cases can include a wide range of consumer goods and industrial products, including but not limited to:

-- Defective cars and car parts, including faulty seat belts, brakes, air bags, and tires.
+- Defective cars and car parts, including faulty seat belts, brakes, airbags, and tires

-- Dangerous toys, including toys made with lead paint or small magnetic pieces.
+- Dangerous toys, including toys made with lead paint or small magnetic pieces

-- Faulty electrical products.
+- Faulty electrical products

-- Malfunctioning elevators and escalators.
+- Malfunctioning elevators and escalators

-- Defective household appliances, such as toaster ovens or coffee makers.
+- Defective household appliances, such as toaster ovens or coffee makers

-- Defective medical devices, such as pacemakers or implants.
+- Defective medical devices, such as pacemakers or implants

-- Dangerous prescription drugs, over-the-counter cough and cold medications, and dietary supplements.
+- Dangerous prescription drugs, over-the-counter cough and cold medications, and dietary supplements

 What are Your Legal Rights as a Consumer?